ahmadsherif2910/CS50-Final-Project/README.md

 6. **Translations:**
    Click `View Translation` to display the translation of the current chapter.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.

 ## Acknowledgments

 Special thanks to [risan/quran-json](https://github.com/risan/quran-json) for providing the Quran data in JSON format.